6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 - Create a team of customer-marketers

-If that doesn’t give you the impetus to shift your focus to retention, I don’t know what will!
+If that doesn’t give you the impetus to kick your retention efforts up a notch, then I don’t know what will!

 Let’s keep going to discover how you can actually measure retention in your store.